 On September 15, 2016, the Company changed its name to Japan Gold from Sky Ridge Resources Ltd. ("Sky Ridge") upon completing a transaction (the "Transaction") in which the Company issued shares to shareholders of Southern Arc Minerals Japan KK ("SAMJ") to acquire all of SAMJ's issued and outstanding shares.
 This resulted in SAMJ becoming a wholly owned subsidiary of Japan Gold.
-Following the completion of the Transaction, the Company became the Resulting Issuer and continued trading on the TSX Venture Exchange ("TSX-V") under the symbol "JG".
+Following the completion of the Transaction, the Company became the Resulting Issuer and continued trading on the TSX Venture Exchange ("TSX-V") under the symbol "JG" and trades on the OTC Markets ("OTCQB") under the symbol "JGLDF".
 See Note 2.

 The Company is engaged in the acquisition and exploration of resource properties in Japan.
-The Company's head office is at Suite 669 - 650 Howe Street, Vancouver, British Columbia, Canada, V6C 0B4.
+The Company's head office is at Suite 650-669 Howe Street, Vancouver, British Columbia, Canada, V6C 0B4.

-The Company is currently in the process of acquiring, exploring and evaluating potential properties in northern Hokkaido and northern Honshu, Japan.
-Japan Gold has lodged 160 prospecting rights license applications in Japan, nine of which have been granted as Prospecting Rights.
+The Company is exploring and evaluating potential properties in Japan.
+Japan Gold has lodged 178 prospecting rights license applications in Japan, 32 of which have been granted as Prospecting Rights.

-The Company has not generated significant revenues or cash flows from operations.
+The Company has not generated revenues or cash flows from operations.
 These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-As at December 31, 2016, the Company has a working capital of \$5,343,655, representing funds available to cover on-going operating costs.
-The Company has incurred negative cash flows from operations, recorded a loss of \$8,178,163 for the six months ended December 31, 2016, and has an accumulated deficit of \$8,203,789 as at December 31, 2016.
+As at December 31, 2017, the Company has a working capital of \$2,912,568 (December 31, 2016 - \$5,343,655), representing funds available to cover on-going operating costs.
+The Company has incurred negative cash flows from operations of \$3,117,975 for the year ended December 31, 2017 (December 31, 2016 - \$2,773,356), and has an accumulated deficit of \$12,452,053 as at December 31, 2017 (December 31, 2016 - \$8,203,789).

 The Company's ability to continue on a going concern basis depends on its ability to successfully raise financing.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.
-These audited consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
+This material uncertainty may cast significant doubt upon the Company's ability to continue as a going concern.
+These consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.